tremo123/Ogar-unlimited/README.md

  7. Ban, Unban, Banlist
  8. Autoban option (see gameserver.ini)
  9. More control (gameserver.ini)
- 10. and other features such as merge or norecombine or kick/killrange
+ 10. and other features such as merge or nojoin or kick/killrange
  11. Better physics (ejected mass and split)
  12. Colortext command (Changes console output color and style)